rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/DashboardLab.md

 - Put the value back to *

 ## 6. Duplicate and edit to create a Time Series Panel
+A fast way to build dashboards is to create different vizualiations or panels that use similar searches using an exisitng one as a base.
+In this step we will duplicate the panel and customize it to represent a time series view of the same data.

+If you mouse over or highlight a panel you will see an elipsis button in the top right of the panel.
-- Use the ellipsis button on the panel to bring up the panel menu on the top righ tof a panel.
-(You have to hover over the top right near the time range to see it).
+- Use the ellipsis button on the panel to bring up the panel menu
 - Choose Duplicate.

+This will create a new panel the same with (Copy) on the panel name.
+Drag or resize this panel to where you want to place it.
-- Then choose Edit on the new panel.
+- Choose Edit on the new panel from the elipsis button on the panel.
 - Remove the count line at the end.
 You can delete it or add ```//``` to the line to comment it out
 - Add a new aggregation instead:

 ```
 | timeslice
 | count by _timeslice
 ```

 - Change the panel type to **Time Series**
 - Run the query
 - Change the panel time range to -3h and run again
 - Then try some different time series chart types such as line and area.

 ## 7. Using Time Compare
-[Time compare](https://help.sumologic.com/docs/search/time-compare/) is a very powerful way to understand if current performance is anomalous with previous performance.
+[Time compare](https://help.sumologic.com/docs/search/time-compare/) is a very powerful way to understand if current performance is typical compared to previous performance.
 - Edit the panel again and add: ``` | compare with timeshift 7d```
   The query should now be:

 ```
 _sourcecategory = *cloudfront* {{keywords}}
 | parse "*\t*\t*\t*\t*\t*\t*\t*\t*\t*\t*\t*\t*\t*\t*\t*\t*\t*\t*\t*\t*\t*\t*\t*" as _filedate,time,edgeloc, scbytes, c_ip,method,cs_host,uri_stem,status,referer,user_agent,uri_query,cookie,edgeresult,edge_request,domain,protocol,bytes,time_taken,forwarded_for,ssl_protocol,ssl_cipher, x_edge_response_result_type,protocol_version